kippjohnson/reproducible_research/README.md

 3. Change the name of the repository on Github

-You probably don't want your github repository to be named "reproducible_research".
-Change the name on Github using the instructions [here](https://help.github.com/articles/renaming-a-repository/)
+You probably don't want your Github repository to be named "reproducible_research".
+You can change the name on Github using the instructions [here](https://help.github.com/articles/renaming-a-repository/).

 # Running Code

 ## How this environment works

 The file "Dockerfile" contains a minimal set of instructions to Docker which tells it how to build a particular Docker container.
 After building the Docker container, it will copy data and code stored in this repository (in the /data and /code directories, respectively) into the Docker.
-Finally, it will run code from the code/ directory.
+Finally, it will run code from the code/ directory using the Rscript command.

 ## lme4 mixed model example